Coxeter tournaments: Results

 \subsubsection{Geometric proof}

-Our first proof of \cref{T_cox_moon_complete} exploits a connection between the Coxeter (signed) analogue \cite{Mir59a,Tho77} of the Birkhoff polytope (the convex body of doubly stochastic matrices) and Coxeter tournaments, and is inspired by one of the proofs of Moon's classical theorem in the recent work \cite{AK18}.
+Our first proof of \cref{T_cox_moon_complete} exploits a connection between the Coxeter (signed) analogue \cite{Mir59a,Tho77} of the Birkhoff polytope (the convex body of doubly stochastic matrices) and Coxeter tournaments, and is inspired by one of the proofs of Moon's classical theorem in the recent work by Aldous and the first author \cite{AK18}.
 Roughly speaking, the proof follows by describing a specific tournament $T_\phi$ corresponding to each signed permutation $\phi$ which is an extreme point of the Coxeter permutahedron $\Pi_{\Phi}$ (see \cref{D_Phiperm} below).
 This description is intuitive, involving the interpretation of players $i$ with $\phi(i)$ positive/negative as those which are strong/weak.
 For instance, it type $C_n$, in the tournament $T_\phi$, player $i$ wins its solitaire game if $\phi(i)>0$.
-Its competitive (resp.\ collaborative) games with player $j$ are won if $\phi(i)>\phi(j)$ (resp.\ $\phi(i)+\phi(j)>0$).
+Its competitive (resp.\ collaborative) games with a player $j$ are won if $\phi(i)>\phi(j)$ (resp.\ $\phi(i)+\phi(j)>0$).